aeitroc/Droid-CLI-Orchestrator/docs/factory-link-setup.md

 ## Overview

-`factory-link` is a command-line utility that creates symbolic links to all essential Factory droid system files in your current directory.
+`factory-link` is a command-line utility that sets up essential Factory droid system files in your current directory.
 This tool streamlines project setup by giving instant access to all droids, scripts, and configuration files.

+**Hybrid Approach:**
+- **Copies** `droids/` and `orchestrator/` directories - giving your project standalone, customizable versions
+- **Creates symlinks** for `AGENTS.md` and `scripts/` - keeping them in sync with the central system

 ## Installation